SubOptimal/frab-docker/README.md

 ## start the container

-    docker run -ti -p 3000:3000 suboptimal/frab-docker su -l frab
+    docker run -ti -p 3000:3000 --name frab-devl-demo suboptimal/frab-docker su -l frab

-## run frab
+## initial setup of frab

-`frab` is not started automatically in case you want to replace the SQLite database file for testing purpose.

     # inside the container
-    ./run_frab.sh
+    ~/setup_frab.sh

+## starting frab

+`frab` is not started automatically when the container is started, in case you want to replace the SQLite database file for testing purpose.

+    # inside the container
+    ~/run_frab.sh

-When frab is started navigate to [http://localhost:3000/](http://localhost:3000/) and login as `admin@example.org` with password `test123`.
+As soon frab is started navigate to [http://localhost:3000/](http://localhost:3000/) and login as user `admin@example.org` with password `test123`.

 ## replace the SQLite database file

-The container must be running and frab should not be running.
+The container must be up and running, but frab must not be running.

     # on your host
     docker cp your_database.sqlite3 <your_container_id>:/home/frab/frab-master/db/development.sqlite3